31 Things You Haven’t Cleaned in a Long Time (If Ever!)

 Inside dryer and dryer vent

 Built-up lint inside dryer cabinets causes nearly 15,000 fires every year.
 Lint escapes through tiny gaps around the edges of the dryer drum and falls into the cabinet, especially when the exhaust vent or vent cap is clogged and airflow is restricted.
 The lint can get ignited by electric heating elements, gas burners, or even a spark from the motor, and the flames then travel through the lint-lined exhaust vent.
 To make sure this doesn’t happen in your house, check the exhaust vent and the inside of the cabinet frequently.
+These are the things your housecleaner secretly wants you to know.

 Bath fan grill